 This is a tournament that is played with a partner.
-There is a fee that must be paid in the proshop in order to register.
 Play is 18 holes with each team member playing her own ball.
 The team scores are determined by using the best net score of the two players on the team.
 You must have an established handicap to participate.
+Sign up forms will be available on our website.